Dany Bahar

 My grandparents' wedding, Caracas, October 1949

-I was born in Venezuela to a family of Holocaust survivors who found refuge in Caracas.
+I was born in Caracas, Venezuela, to a family of Holocaust survivors originally from Yugoslavia and Poland who found refuge in Caracas in the 1940s.

-Their journey—from survival to rebuilding a life in a new land—profoundly shaped how I see the world, and ultimately, my research.
+Their journey—from persecution to survival and then to rebuilding a life in a new land—profoundly shaped my identity, how I see the world, and ultimately, my research.

 Keep scrolling